-Customers choose Atlantic.Net because all seven of our data center locations in the United States, Canada, and Europe are built to the highest standards.
+Customers choose Atlantic.Net because all eight of our data center locations in the United States, Canada, Asia, and Europe are built to the highest standards.
 We have redundant power systems feeding the data center, redundant HVAC systems, and each dedicated server can have N+1 or 2N redundancy built into the physical hardware such as dual power supplies, dual networking, dual storage, and so on.

-The Atlantic.Net dedicated cloud hosts are fully dedicated for your use, backed by world-class hosting infrastructure in one of our seven global data center locations.
+The Atlantic.Net dedicated cloud hosts are fully dedicated for your use, backed by world-class hosting infrastructure in one of our eight global data center locations.
 Dedicated Cloud Hosts are perfect for organizations that are looking for substantial cost savings from larger infrastructure deployments and gain economies of scale to help sustain business growth.

 Each Dedicated Cloud Host (Node) is configurable to your needs.
 We offer over forty plans and three base plans to get you started, and you can either utilize the default plan configuration or just call us with your RAM and storage needs; we will do the rest.

 The plans can be upgraded on-demand.
 Choose from:

 - Up to 20TB SATA SSD or 19TB NVMe SSD Storage

 Each plan is competitively priced, with generous discounts for sustained usage agreements starting with monthly, one-year, and three-year terms.

 If you would like to learn more about our Dedicated solutions, please email [email protected], or call +1 (321) 206- 3734.